 Many of the Avengers will likely die or retire

 Fans have speculated for a long time that at least one Avenger will die by the end of Avengers 4.
 The most likely candidate has always been Tony Stark.
-However, after this new Vanity Fair article, fans are now wondering whether the movie will say goodbye to more cast members than just one.
+However, after this Vanity Fair article, fans are now wondering whether the movie will say goodbye to more cast members than just one.
 It now seems possible that almost every original hero will be killed off or go into retirement.

 After all, there’s one section in the Vanity Fair article in which Mark Ruffalo, Scarlett Johansson, Chris Evans, and other Avengers are hanging around on set together playing Words with Friends.
-Evans then tells the Vanity Fair journalist, “We’re all aware that this is going to be the last time we get to hang out like this.”
+Hemsworth then tells the Vanity Fair journalist, “We’re all aware that this is going to be the last time we get to hang out like this.”

 That quote is quite ominous and suggests a much bigger change of cast post-Avengers than just losing a single actor.